marielle-lopez/flow/README.md

 ### 9 March 2024

 - Integrated OpenAPI 3 and Swagger UI with backend to document REST API using the help of [this YouTube video](https://www.youtube.com/watch?v=2o_3hjUPAfQ)
+- Enabled logging of incoming HTTP requests using Spring Boot's logging filter
+  - Implemented this feature by following [this Baeldung guide](https://www.baeldung.com/spring-http-logging)

 ### 8 March 2024